 Add, edit or remove home location

 This Google Maps feature is indispensable when it comes to hitting the road.
 Perfect for getting directions, avoiding traffic backups, and finding alternate routes is easy once you have entered your desired location.
-However, helpful Google Maps is during your travels you may want to consider editing or removing your home location to prevent that information from being viewed by others.
+Google Maps is helpful during your travels but you may want to consider editing or removing your home location to prevent that information from being viewed by others.

 If you change companies or move to a new area, editing or deleting your old work or home addresses is recommended.
 In addition, your regular route information in Google Maps can be hidden, and your location history deleted.
 Not having this data available may prevent others from easily identifying where you work or live if you lose your Android.

 Open Google Maps and click on the Menu tab in the upper left corner.
 Tap Your Places.
 Under the Labeled tab, you can set, edit, or remove home information.

 To hide regular route data and delete location history, click on the Settings icon in the upper right corner within the Your places option.
 Under Personal content disable Regular routes to hide and tap on Delete all Location History, agree and click delete when the warning pop-up appears.

 No, we’re not talking about pinning your favorites to Pinterest boards.
 We’re referring to a clever feature called Pin windows or screen pinning that can lock/pin a single app or process to your phone.